Our well-trained professional and student staff are always available to help residents navigate their on-campus life.

 - We ask parents and families to allow students the chance to work things out themselves.
 It can take two weeks or more to get settled in and learn how to live with one another.

 - Students who feel that changing rooms is the only option can request to trade spaces online (we'll notify residents when the online form is open).
 Students may be also be asked to meet with their area coordinator or residence director to discuss the need for a room change.

-- Not all room-change requests can be granted.
+- Not all trading spaces requests can be granted.

 - Body-for-body room swaps (when two residents swap spaces with each other) can be another way to work things out.
 Before moving, all residents of both rooms must sign off in agreement, and be approved by their office manager.